1425/standing_predictor/README.md

 # standing_predictor

+Dependencies:
+sqlite3
+libcurl
+libgumbo (if you want to run the meta-analysis)

 Build instructions:
 1) Download this project and https://github.com/1425/tba so that the two directories are in the same parent directory.
 2) Build the "tba" library to talk to The Blue Alliance